OpenAPI Interface Calling Methods

 }

-access_token: Access token, used for subsequent API callsexpires_in: Access Token validity period, unit: seconds
+access_token: Access token for subsequent API callsexpires_in: Token validity period in seconds

 Authorization: Bearer <access_token>

-- All interfaces communicate via HTTP/HTTPS using UTF-8 encoding
+- Communication Protocol: All interfaces use HTTP/HTTPS protocol with UTF-8 encoding

-The following demonstration uses approval workflow OpenAPI interface calls as an example.
+This section demonstrates the complete calling process using the approval workflow OpenAPI interface as an example.

-Interface information can be obtained from APIs Connector → Workflow.
+Detailed interface information can be viewed in APIs Connector → Workflow.

 {{vars.host}}/weda/workflow/v1/{{WeDa.EnvType}}/DescribeInstanceApproverList